home-assistant/alerts.home-assistant.io/README.md

 The goal will be to integrate this into Home Assistant so that users can subscribe to alerts that impact their installation.
 It will also function as a standalone website too.

-A preview of this project can be found at http://temp-demo-alerts.s3-website-us-east-1.amazonaws.com/

 ## Development

 Install dependencies using `yarn`.
 Then run `script/develop`.
 Dev environment will be available on http://localhost:5000.